MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provisioning-apply-package.md

    :::image type="content" source="images/provisioning-runtime-add-package.png" alt-text="Select and add a package.":::

 1. Provisioning packages require administrator privileges as they can modify system policies and run scripts at the system level.
-Ensure you trust the package you are installing before accepting the UAC prompt.
+Ensure you trust the package you're installing before accepting the UAC prompt.
 Select **Yes**.

    :::image type="content" source="images/provisioning-runtime-UAC.png" alt-text="Do you want to allow changes to your device?":::

-1. The provisioning runtime will ask if the package is from a source you trust.
-Verify that you are applying the correct package and that it is trusted.
+1. The provisioning runtime asks if the package is from a source you trust.
+Verify that you're applying the correct package and that it's trusted.
 Select **Yes, add it**.

    :::image type="content" source="images/provisioning-runtime-trust.png" alt-text="Do you trust this package?":::